intervene-EU-H2020/prspipe/README.md

 [`config/studies.tsv`](https://github.com/intervene-EU-H2020/prspipe/blob/main/config/studies.tsv) is configured to work with summary statistics generated from synthetic data.
 In order to create scores with a specific PRS method "`{method}`" and GWAS stummary statistics `"{study}"`, the user can request output files which follow the pattern: `prs/{method}/{study}/ok`.
 Available methods are `dbslmm`,`lassosum`,`ldpred2`,`megaprs`,`prscs`,`pt_clump`.

->:warning:Note: This is just an example.
-Collaborators don't have to run these methods. **Their outputs will be distributed.** See steps below.

 ## Predict polygenic scores for synthetic dataset

 Check out the polygenic scoring files created by the rule above: